BigETI/GTAAudioSharp/README.md

 # GTAAudioSharp

 ## Description
-GTAAudioSharp is a C# library to read and write GTA audio files.
+GTAAudioSharp is a C♯ library to read and write GTA audio files.

+Writing audio files isn't supported yet.